 Wallace "Lolly" Rachpaul lives with his mother in St. Nicholas Housing Projects in Harlem, New York City.
-His best friend Vega lives in an apartment nearby and is someone Lolly can always count on.
-Vega was especially supportive of Lolly after the sudden and tragic death of his older brother, Jermaine, who was shot in the Bronx on Halloween.
+His best friend Vega lives in an apartment nearby and is someone Lolly can always count on especially in supporting Lolly after the sudden and tragic death of his older brother, Jermaine, who was shot in the Bronx on Halloween.
 Lolly's parents are divorced and his father has not been around much.
-Knowing that Lolly has been struggling with his grief, Lolly's mother's girlfriend Yvonne gifts him two big garbage bags full of Lego bricks for Christmas.
+Knowing that Lolly has been struggling with his grief, Lolly's mother's girlfriend Yvonne gifts him two big garbage bags full of Legos for Christmas.

-One day Mr. Ali allows Lolly's classmate Rose, who struggles socially due to her autism and is also grieving a loss, to come to the storage room and build alongside Lolly using Lego.
+One day Mr. Ali allows Lolly's classmate Rose, who struggles socially due to her autism and is also grieving a loss, to come to the storage room and build alongside Lolly using his Legos.
 At first Lolly balks at the idea and resents "big Rose" invading his sanctuary.
-Lolly even challenges Rose to a ten-foot tall tower-building contest to see who is better at building with Lego bricks.
+Lolly even challenges Rose to a ten feet tall tower building contest to see who is better at building with Legos.
 The champion would get to stay.
 However, the contest ends in a tie and Lolly and Rose are forced to continue working together.

 During this time, Lolly and Rose begin to come to an understanding and start communicating through their love of architecture.
 Rose has an uncanny ability to reconstruct buildings she has seen exactly.
 While Lolly's world is fantasy, Rose's is realistic.
 Her intricate constructions are replicas of the Saint Nick Projects and the surrounding areas.
 Rose is also grieving the loss of her mother to suicide.
 She is raised by her grandmother who has told her: "Rosamund, when you die, they bury you, but your soul flies to the stars.
 Your mama, your daddy—they were buried under the ground, but they’re stars now, girl, stars beneath our feet.”
 Rose takes this to heart and has placed stars on the bottom of her buildings to represent all those who’ve died.